 Security regulations do not generally take into account the underlying technology.
 This means that the technology must adapt to existing regulatory and legal boundaries.
 In the case of tokenized assets, some of them can fall under the full scope of relevant regulations, and these may vary from jurisdiction to jurisdiction.
 Regulatory uncertainties slow down the initiation and trading of tokenized assets.

-With every new technology come also new risks and challenges.
+With every new technology come new risks and challenges.
 Asset tokenization will become an essential source of capital in the future.
 This is true not just for the financial sector but for the wider economy as well.
 With such a promising future, solutions to the current challenges will emerge quickly.
 Security and privacy concerns are being mitigated by specialized wallet hardware that uses biometric data and cosignatory approaches to further secure blockchain interaction and increase data privacy.
 Technological reliability is being enhanced through the emergence of new successful projects, and regulatory challenges are being mitigated through the integration of technology and policy making.

 Examples of tokenized commodities